bparanj/crystal/computer/electronics/principles/principles.md

 ### 9. **Principle of Signal Integrity**:
    - **Concept**: The integrity of a signal must be preserved as it propagates through a circuit or system.
-   - **Application in Electronics**: This principle is critical in high-speed digital design, where maintaining the quality of signals (minimizing noise, distortion, and interference) is essential to ensure reliable operation of electronic systems.
+   - **Application in Electronics**: This principle is applied in high-speed digital design, where maintaining the quality of signals (minimizing noise, distortion, and interference) is necessary to ensure reliable operation of electronic systems.

 ### 10. **Principle of Feedback**:
    - **Concept**: A portion of the output of a system is fed back into the input, which can stabilize or destabilize the system depending on the type of feedback (negative or positive).